StephRut/MSI-QIIME2-Pipeline-Tutorial/README.md

 In our case, only ~ 53.8% of the input reads were non-chimeric.
 Looking at each stage of the filtering and denoising process, a majority of the reads were lost due to the intial filter with only approximately 58.9% passing through.
 Therefore, we will reduce the trunc length for both the forward and reverse reads to increase our recovery.
 After several filtering iterations, a forward trunc length of 165 and a reverse trunc length of 104 produced the best recovery results.
 With these parameters, ~75.1% passed the initial input filter, ~71.5% merged, while ~66.7% of the reads were non-chimeric.
 At this point, if you would like a greater recovery, I would recommend analyzing single-end reads.
 [HOW TO DO SINGLE-END ANALYSIS**]

-## Step 8: Training the Classifier
+## Step 8: Add Taxonomy and Analyze
 ### Greengenes2
 Now we will download the Greengenes2 database.
 Greengenes2 is a relatively new bacterial database, but has been found to increase reproducibility between studies.<sup>3</sup>
 First we must install the Greengenes2 Qiime2 plugin from our home direcotry **'~'**.
 Ensuring that you have qiime2/2023.2 loaded in your environment, we type: